 The Connection Between Chinese Medicine and the Endocannabinoid system

 Our cells are complex and biologically engineered to help us function and heal.
-They have a lock and key design that can be therapeutically altered by external compounds like herbal remedies and supplements, diet and medicine.
-Cannabinoids affect this lock and key design through the endocannabinoid system (ECS).
+They have a lock and key design that can be therapeutically altered by external compounds like medicine.

 But before we dive into how Chinese Medicine connects to the endocannabinoid system, let’s take a look at what the ECS actually is.